-The hearing need not be conducted strictly according to rules of law relating to the examination of witnesses or presentation of evidence although these rules may be considered in determining the weight of the evidence.
-Any relevant matter upon which responsible persons customarily rely in the conduct of serious affairs shall be admitted, regardless of admissibility of such evidence in a court of law.
-Each party shall, prior to or during the hearing, be entitled to submit memoranda concerning any issue of law or fact, and such memoranda shall become part of the hearing record.
-The Presiding Officer may, but shall not be required to, order that oral evidence be taken only on oath or affirmation administered by any person designated by him/her and entitled to notarize documents in the state where the hearing is held.
+The hearing need not be conducted strictly according to rules of law; relating to the examination of witnesses or presentation of evidence, although these rules may be considered in determining the weight of the evidence.
+Any relevant matter, upon which responsible persons customarily rely in the conduct of serious affairs, shall be admitted, regardless of admissibility of such evidence in a court of law.
+Each party shall, prior to, during and at the close of the hearing, be entitled to submit memoranda concerning any issue of law or fact, and such memoranda shall become part of the hearing record.
+The Presiding Officer may, but shall not be required to, order that oral evidence be taken only on oath or affirmation; administered by any person designated by him/her and entitled to notarize documents.
 The Hearing Committee may question witnesses and the parties during the hearing.